Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 MyNetDiary

-MyNetDiary has a recipe database in the premium version of the app.
-Users can input their own recipes (quickly and easily based on my experience) in the free version of the app.
+MyNetDiary has a recipe database in the Premium version of the app.
+Plus, users can input their own recipes (quickly and easily based on my experience) in the free version of the app, and they can share those recipes with anyone (not just other MyNetDiary users) via sharing links, emails, and the recipes can be sent as PDFs or text.

 The Winner: MyNetDiary